MMAD mirroring the top flight with AP Capture & Nacsport – Part 2

 Anyone can log in and watch the event from anywhere in the world, so it’s ideal for parents who can’t always make the event, but want to watch their superstar in the making!
 One coach was even unwell at home but managed to tune it to watch his team.

-We overlaid a scoreboard (controlled wirelessly by a tablet), intermittent sponsor logos and (as you may see through this stream) pre-recorded videos!
+With AP Capture it’s easy to have a scoreboard (controlled wirelessly by a tablet) overlaid, intermittent sponsor logos appear and (as you may see through this stream) pre-recorded videos mixing in too!
 We’re proud of this last addition, as AP Capture live streamers can easily play a video to their audience during the stream, whether that is promotional material, team videos, adverts or replays (the possibilities are endless!).
-There is an example of this if you go to 3:31:47 on the live stream (well, just click here and we will take you there!).
+There is an example of this if you go to 1:43:22 on the live stream (well, just click here and we will take you there!).

 I went to pitch side and could watch the live stream on my phone!
 Imagine if you were the head coach and had that in your pocket?